 Once you get the green light from your dentist, a mold of your teeth will be made.
 This will be turned into a custom tray that you will use for whitening treatment at home.

 You’ll be able to pick up your tray, 2 syringes of whitening gel, and all necessary instructions at a future appointment.
-Afterward, you have control of when and how often you whiten your teeth from home.
+Afterwards, you have control of when and how often you whiten your teeth from home.

 According to Yasmin, these 2 syringes should last up to a year or two.
 This gives you the freedom to decide whether or not you need more.
 For instance, you can use your products to prepare for that upcoming headshot, family reunion, or graduation!

 It's important once again to emphasize that these professional-grade products are safe for use when used as directed.
 Understanding the facts is important when whitening your teeth.
 We covered 5 common myths about teeth whitening in this previous blog post!

 You can discuss any questions you have with your dentist to ensure your experience goes smoothly, safely, and ends with a whiter smile that you love.